felipeflorencio/SwiftJsonThemeManager/README.md

         // You can use this in order to apply theme to all subviews, if you create a extension
         // to your UIView for example, this will loop inside all your subview, and can apply
-        // a custom theme color configuration that you set, look at our sample project to
+        // a custom theme color configuration that you set, look at our sample project to learn
         // If your type is UIView use this in order to apply to all subviews
         // self.subviews.forEach {
         //    $0.applyUIAppearance(with: theme, avoid: thisViews)